• Skip to primary navigation

 So, no draining required, and no extra bowl needed!

-Another camping pasta dish that cooks the same way is this campfire pasta with vodka cream sauce.
+Other camping pasta dishes that cook the same way are campfire pasta with vodka cream sauce and pasta marinara.

 Where Can I Find Smoked Salmon?